Geothermal systems — also known as earth-energy, ground-source heat pump and geoexchange systems — have been in existence for almost 50 years.

 A geothermal system is used to heat and cool the Instructional Centre.
 The well field — where the boreholes were drilled — is located in the football field adjacent to the building.
 There are a total of 117 boreholes, which are each 168 meters (about 550 feet) deep.
 Since there is no need for a separate boiler and chiller to heat and cool the building, this system saves a significant amount of energy.
 The only energy used is a small amount of electricity to run the pumps.
 The Instructional Centre is certified LEED silver.

-For more information on ground-source heat pumps, see Natural Resources Canada's Office of Energy Efficiency.
+For more information on ground-source heat pumps, see the Ontario Geothermal Association.